Binge Eating & Trauma Healing Therapy for Cycle Breakers in Arizona, Montana, Idaho, & Florida

 Accepted Forms of Payment

-At this time, only electronic forms of payment via Stripe, within the Simple Practice online, HIPAA compliant client portal.
+At this time, only electronic forms of payment via Stripe within the Simple Practice or Headway EHR platform, HIPAA compliant client portal.
 Most major credit, debit, HSA, or FSA cards are accepted.

 Full payment is expected at the end of each session.